aka: Alliterative Appellation

-- In Catch Me in Midair Remus was pregnant with Sirius' child and Sirius kept deliberately suggesting names such as "Antigone Artemis Alistronia Agatha" and "Icarus Ieolus Ilarion Izydorak."
+- In Catch Me in Midair Remus is pregnant with Sirius' child and Sirius keeps deliberately suggesting names such as "Antigone Artemis Alistronia Agatha" and "Icarus Ieolus Ilarion Izydorak."

 - Bait and Switch has LtJG.
 Warragul Wirrpanda, chief medical officer of the USS Bajor.
 "Shakedown Shenanigans" reveals his middle name is "William".

 - Necessary To Win has Yoshiko Yasukouchi and Mizuho Miyanaga.

 - The Twilight Child has Twilight Twinkle, and her great-grandmother, who is also called Twilight Twinkle (she was named after her).